-This simple newborn bear bonnet is a very easy pattern, requiring basic knitting knowledge for the bonnet and some crochet for the ears and chin ties.
+This simple newborn bear bonnet pattern is a very easy project, requiring basic knitting knowledge for the bonnet and some crochet for the ears and chin ties.

 This teddy bear bonnet with ears will be a perfect newborn photo prop for any photography sessions you have booked.